 Data Value Types

-All columns and data values in Sigma have a value type.
-A column or value's data type governs how it is displayed and what operations can be performed on it.
+All columns and data in Sigma have a data value type that governs how the data is displayed and what operations users can perform with that data.

 Summary of Content

 Sigma's Value Types

 Value types include text, date, number, logical (true/false), variant, and null.

 Dates represent either a specific calendar date or a specific date and time.